 “You never told me your story,” he said.

-“Henry Miller once said that a man hasn’t suffered until he’s been in love.”
+“I’ll make it brief.
+Henry Miller said a man hasn’t suffered until he’s been in love.”

-“I was in love once,” he said.
+“I was in love,” he said.